 - and the SARS breakout that shut down many essential services.

-As I joked before, Toronto's lifetime definition must be close to that of a hamster lifespan (5 events in 14 yrs = one "once in a lifetime" event per 2.8 years.
+As I joked before, Toronto's "lifetime" definition must be close to that of a hamster lifespan (5 events in 14 yrs = one "once in a lifetime" event every 2.8 years.)

 Looking at the Toronto Flood Plain map, we see the same thinking as in Calgary...

-Here, they used they say "the Regulatory Flood Plain is based on the regional storm, Hurricane Hazel, or the 100 year flood; whichever is greater."
+Here, they used the wording "the Regulatory Flood Plain is based on the regional storm, Hurricane Hazel, or the 100 year flood; whichever is greater."

-This "retroactive-looking" mentality flies in the face of the currently known fact where we are seeing greater rainfall in summer storms due to higher temperatures creating more warm air (which in turn holds more moisture and leads to more rainfall).
-This increase is supposed to continue for many decades (see the City debatefor the 2040 to 2049 decade as an example).
+This "retroactive-looking" mentality flies in the face of the currently known facts where we are seeing greater rainfall in summer storms due to higher temperatures creating more warm air (which in turn holds more moisture and leads to more rainfall).
+This increase is supposed to continue for many decades (see the City debate for the 2040 to 2049 decade as an example).

 It appears that Canada's cities only tell you a part of the story.
-This is likely because nobody would want to live anywhere that people already know to be issues, so they'd rather keep the areas populated and then deal with the flood claims and issues afterwards.
+This is likely because nobody would want to live anywhere that people knew would have issues, so the cities would rather keep the areas populated and then deal with the flood claims and issues afterwards.

-My plan therefore is to take what the cities do tell you, then add a multiplier to the data.
-It'll likely be more informative for planning purposes than what we're being told right now.
+My advice therefore is to take what the cities do tell you, then add a multiplier of 3 or 4 to the data.
+So, if they say they base things on a 100yr event, you'll probably be closer if you multiply that by 4 so that event is likely every 25 years.
+It'll likely be more informative for planning purposes than what we're being told "officially" right now.